adrium/icsinviter/README.md

 The dict consists of keys with the name of the event property that should be updated, and update instructions as values.
 The [example/config.json](example/config.json) contains an elaborate example.

+The `render` strings containing a `%` are used as a format string for [strftime](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior).

 ### compare